Warren & Migliaccio, L.L.P.

 What are my rights under the Fair Debt Collection Practices Act?

 The Fair Debt Collection Practices Act (FDCPA) protects you from abusive or deceptive collection tactics.
 Debt collectors cannot threaten you or lie about your debt.
 They must also provide a validation notice with details about the debt and creditor.
-This ensures you can dispute inaccuracies.
+This helps you dispute inaccuracies.

 Can you go to jail for credit card debt in Texas?